microsoft/fluentui-react-native/docs/pages/Theming/Basics.md

 import { ThemeReference, ThemeProvider } from '@fluentui-react-native/theme';
 import { defaultFluentTheme } from '@fluentui-react-native/default-theme';

-// This will use the default Fluent theme from FURN as the theme. const defaultTheme = new ThemeProvider(defaultFluentTheme);
+// This will use the built-in theme from FURN. const defaultTheme = new ThemeProvider(defaultFluentTheme);

 // Then, wrap your components in the ThemeProvder